-8.3 Feature Description
+8.2.1 Feature Description

-8.3.1 DAC Section
+8.2.1.1 DAC Architecture

-The DAC084S085 is fabricated on a CMOS process with an architecture that consists of switches and resistor strings that are followed by an output buffer.
-The reference voltage is externally applied at V{REFIN} and is shared by all four DACs.
+The DAC082S085 is fabricated on a CMOS process with an architecture that consists of switches and resistor strings that are followed by an output buffer.
+The reference voltage is externally applied at $V{REFIN}$ and is shared by both DACs.

 For simplicity, a single resistor string is shown in Figure 29.
 This string consists of 256 equal valued resistors with a switch at each junction of two resistors, plus a switch to ground.
 The code loaded into the DAC register determines which switch is closed, connecting the proper node to the amplifier.
-The input coding is straight binary with an ideal output voltage of:
+The input coding is straight binary with an ideal output voltage calculated in Equation 1:

-$V{OUTA,B,C,D} = V{REFIN} \times (D / 256)$
+$$V{OUTA,B} = V{REFIN} \times (D / 256)$$

-D is the decimal equivalent of the binary code that is loaded into the DAC register.
-D can take on any value between 0 and 255.
-This configuration ensures that the DAC is monotonic.
+• D is the decimal equivalent of the binary code that is loaded into the DAC register.
+(D can take on any value between 0 and 255.
+This configuration ensures that the DAC is monotonic.)
 (1)